 What Is a Case Interview?
 Complete Beginner's Guide (2026)

-A case interview is a 30-to-45-minute live problem-solving session where you work through a real business problem — a retailer losing money, a bank considering an acquisition, a hospital trying to reduce wait times — in real time with an interviewer.
-It accounts for roughly 70% of the hiring decision at McKinsey, BCG, Bain, and 100+ other consulting firms, making it the single most important filter between you and an offer.
+A case interview is a 30-to-45-minute live problem-solving session where you work through a real business problem (a retailer losing money, a bank weighing an acquisition, a hospital trying to cut wait times) in real time with an interviewer.
+It is the primary hiring filter at McKinsey, BCG, Bain, and 100+ other consulting firms, which is why it is the single most important thing to prepare between you and an offer.

 No multiple-choice answers.
 No memorized responses.
 You think out loud, ask for data, do math on the spot, and arrive at a recommendation.
-Here is how the format works, what interviewers actually evaluate, and how to start preparing.
+There is no single right answer.
+The interviewer is watching how you get there.
+Here is how the format works, what interviewers actually score, a fully worked example, and how to start preparing.

 A case interview typically follows this sequence:

-1. The prompt.
-The interviewer reads a 2-4 sentence business scenario.
+- The prompt.
+The interviewer reads a 2 to 4 sentence business scenario.
 You take notes.

-2. Clarifying questions.
-You ask 2-3 questions to confirm the objective, scope, and key definitions.
+- Clarifying questions.
+You ask 2 to 3 questions to confirm the objective, scope, and key definitions.

-3. Structure.
-You take 60-90 seconds to organize your approach, then present it to the interviewer.
+- Structure.
+You take 60 to 90 seconds to organize your approach, then present it to the interviewer.
+This is the single highest-leverage skill, and you can drill it in isolation before doing full cases.

 Case interviews come in two main formats.
 The format depends on the firm, not on you.